 "In 1762, Elias Brevoort sold twenty-two acres of his farm, extending from the Bowery westward between the present Fourteenth and Sixteenth streets, to John Smith, from whose executors the farm passed in 1788 to Henry Spingler, a shop-keeper of New York, for nine hundred and fifty pounds.
 Spingler's farmhouse stood within the limits of Union Square...
 The hotel known as the Spingler House stood for many years on the west side of the square on the site now occupied by the Spingler building...
 Among the prominent shops which occupied the west side of the square was the great jewelry house of Tiffany & Co., which moved here from Broadway and Broome Street in 1870, occupying a site upon which formerly had stood the Spingler Institute." - The Greatest Street in the World: The Story of Broadway, Old and New, from the Bowling Green to Albany, by Stephen Jenkins, G. P. Putnam's Sons, 1911.

-Some account is given of Henry Spingler in a story in the New York Times, 1 Feb.
-1902, p.
-9: "Henry Spingler was a market gardner.
+This obituary includes the following on Henry Spingler: "Henry Spingler was a market gardner.
 He lived at the end of the eighteenth century on the Bowery, at the corner of that thoroughfare and Broadway, now Fifteenth Street and Union Square, and owned a vast tract of land that now is covered with splendid business buildings.
 The house was a quaintly built Dutch structure.
 It was said that he had inherited the house and lands, or, rather, acquired them, from being the steward of another man, who had given them into his keeping and who had gone to Europe and never returned.
 He was, however, shrewd and industrious, and improved and increased the estate.
 He died in 1814 and left two children, one of whom married Lieut.
 James Fonerden, son of the famous Baltimore Abolitionist.
 The daughter of this union was Mary Spingler Fonerden.
 She married Michael Murray Van Buren.
 It was a love match.
 The young man had been a mechanic.
 They removed in 1833 to a house built on the site of the present one [21 W. 14th St.] which stands in the centre of the Spingler estate, the boundaries extending to Seventh Avenue on one side, and to Union Square on the other."